ryantanzr/Distributed-Task-Queue/README.md

-# Refers to learnings for more analysis on the tools used
+# Refer to learnings for more analysis on the tools used
 It covers the basics & characteristics of celery, celery beat and redis with a little reflection of their purpose in the DE world